celesteac/RecipeRealm/notes.md

 Once in, use ```ls -l``` to see the files <br />
 <br />
 In order to create new domain names go to the Route 5 service and create new records <br />
-*.yourwebsite.domainname will reroute anything (rand.happyrecipes.click)
+*.yourwebsite.domainname will reroute anything (rand.happyrecipes.click) <br/>
+"cname" dns type will map one dns class to a different one...? <br/>
+"a" dns type is just and address <br/>
+top level domain vs sub domain vs root domain <be/>
+byu vs cs.260.byu.edu vs byu.edu
 ## HTTP/HTTPS
 With Http, any message sent on the network is readable by everybody